mark3010/Mandatory_I/README.md

 # Mandatory_I

-To see this assignment hosted online, click [here](https://mfl-mandatory1.herokuapp.com/)
+To see the hosted version, click [here!](https://mfl-mandatory1.herokuapp.com/)